jupyter/enhancement-proposals/145-transport-encryption/transport-encryption.md

 And requesting `transport_encryption` of `required` for a kernel that does not advertise support fails at startup:

-> RuntimeError: transport_encryption='required' but kernelspec does not declare `metadata.supported_encryption='curve'`.
+> RuntimeError: transport_encryption='required' but kernelspec does not declare 'curve' in `metadata.supported_encryption`.

 We recommend other kernels and clients that decide to implement encryption to emit similar warning and error messages.